Criticism of Starbucks: The Gaza War

+U.S. military shared email on Iraq

 A US Marines Sergeant emailed ten of his friends in August 2004 having wrongly been told that Starbucks had stopped supplying the military with coffee donations because the company did not support the Iraq War.
 The email was shared online with tens of millions of people.
 Starbucks and the originator sent out a correction, but Starbucks' VP of global communications, Valerie O'Neil, said in September 2009 that the email was still being forwarded to her every few weeks.

 Gun controversy

 As gun laws in many US states have become more relaxed, and more states have adopted open carry or concealed carry statutes, some gun owners have begun carrying guns while performing everyday shopping or other tasks.
 Many stores and companies have responded by banning the carrying of guns on their premises, as allowed by many states' local laws.
 Starbucks has not instituted an official policy banning guns in their stores.
 In 2010, the Brady Campaign proposed a boycott of Starbucks due to their gun policy.
 At that time, Starbucks released a statement saying "We comply with local laws and statutes in all the communities we serve.
 That means we abide by the laws that permit open carry in 43 U.S. states.
 Where these laws don't exist, openly carrying weapons in our stores is prohibited.
 The political, policy and legal debates around these issues belong in the legislatures and courts, not in our stores."

 In 2012, the National Gun Victims Action Council published an open letter to Starbucks, asking them to revise their policy, and also proposed a "Brew not Bullets" boycott of the chain until the policy is changed, with Valentine's Day selected as a particular day to boycott the chain.
 In response, gun rights advocates started a counter "Starbucks Appreciation Day" buycott to support Starbucks' stance, and suggested paying for products using two-dollar bills as a sign of Second Amendment support.
 On July 29, 2013, Moms Demand Action for Gun Sense in America, initiated a petition demanding a ban on guns in Starbucks stores.
 On September 17, 2013, founder and CEO Howard Schultz asked customers to no longer bring guns into its stores.
 He made the comments in an open letter on the company's website.
 Schultz said he was not banning guns, but making a request.